Interest-Only Vs Repayment Mortgage

 Can you get an interest-only mortgage with bad credit?

-The key is to have a realistic idea of where you stand, so get an up to date copy of your credit file, check it thoroughly to make sure it’s accurate, and think about any steps that you could take pre-application to improve it.
-If you go to a broker who specialises in bad credit mortgages they will be able to guide you directly to the lenders who are more likely to consider your application.
+The key is to have a realistic idea of where you stand, so get an up-to-date copy of your credit file, check it thoroughly to make sure it’s accurate, and think about any steps that you could take pre-application to improve it.
+If you go to a broker who specialises in bad credit mortgages, they will be able to guide you directly to the lenders who are more likely to consider your application.

 Get matched with a specialist mortgage broker